A new form of QCD coherence for multiple soft emissions using Glauber-SCET

 \section{One soft gluon emission}

-We now discuss the derivation of the AMFS result in \eq{AMFS} in the SCET framework.
-To pin-down the kinematic parameter that correctly constrains the limits of the virtual loop momentum for a coherent cancellation of IR divergences we will to evaluate the imaginary part of one-loop soft emission graphs, from which the real part can be obtained via analytical continuation.
-We note that the real part of one-loop virtual graphs can be expressed as a phase space integration, and it does not uniquely constrain the choice of the ordering variable.
+We now discuss derivation of the AMFS result in \eq{AMFS} in the SCET framework.
+To pin-down the kinematic parameter that correctly constrains limits of the virtual loop momentum for a coherent cancellation of IR divergences we wish to evaluate the imaginary part of one-loop soft emission graphs, from which the real part can be obtained via analytical continuation using

+We provide further justification in \sec{EFTnp1match} why logarithms involving $\omega_{ij}$ appear in the form shown on the right hand side.

+The real part of one-loop virtual graphs can be expressed as a phase space integration, and it does not uniquely constrain the choice of the ordering variable.
 This is because any choice of variable $z^a \theta^b$ for $a > 0$ can serve as a UV or IR cutoff for the phase space integration.
 The imaginary $\im \pi$ terms, on the other hand, involve solely an integral over the transverse momentum, which is specified in a specific dipole frame.
 Hence, we will limit ourselves to calculating the imaginary part.
 Additionally, the imaginary parts are also easier to obtain than the real parts as they involve \textit{double cut} diagrams with both the longitudinal loop-momentum components constrained, as opposed to \textit{single cut} diagrams for the real part.

 Our strategy will be to consider a sequence of effective field theories in order to describe amplitude for successively softer emissions.
 In each successive EFT we will have one extra soft resolved emission at lower virtuality than the previous one.
-By making use of the soft-Glauber correspondence~\cite{Rothstein:2016bsq} we will be able to obtain the results for the imaginary parts of the amplitudes quite efficiently.
+By doing calculations with Glauber operators described below we will be able to obtain results for imaginary parts of the amplitudes quite efficiently.